laksateef/vdj-ddj200-linux/README.md

 1. To prevent the interface from flickering under Wine : launch VirtualDJ -> **Settings** -> **OPTIONS**.
 2. Search for `experimentalSkinEngine`.
 3. Set it to **No**.
-4. Don't forget to select the SIMPLE_MIDI_0_0 file in the controller mapping
+4. Don't forget to select the SIMPLE_MIDI_0_0 file in the controller Edit mapping
 <p align="center"> <img src="https://github.com/user-attachments/assets/af6e3027-f87f-40d6-a3d1-c5dbb870b274" width="600" title="VirtualDJ Settings"> </p>

 ## Mapping Details